SkywardApps/Kensho/Readme.md

     Compact - around 13kb after gzipping
     Works on any mainstream browser (IE 6+, Firefox 2+, Chrome, Safari, others) Comprehensive suite of specifications (developed BDD-style) means its correct functioning can easily be verified on new browsers and platforms

----

-\page Tutorials

-<h2>Tutorials</h2>

-\page Internals

-Attached dictionary for binding to values in interface builder Lua for scripting computed values.
-Dependencies tracked by evaluating computed while tracking is on.
-This means you can circumvent if you aren't careful.
-Arrays are observables with additional support for collection tracking.
-Try to abstract both arrays and dictionaries as key -> value
-Bindings are done by class and 'name'.

 -----